AdaCore/learn/courses/advanced-ada/chapters/interfacing_with_cpp.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In the previous examples, we're being careful about the data types: all of
-them are coming from the ``Interfaces.C`` package.
+them are coming from the :ada:`Interfaces.C` package.
 Using Ada built-in
 types when interfacing with C can be problematic, especially in case of
 unconstrained types.
 For example: